brastelcloud/basix_ws_cti.js/README.md

 ### channel state specification

-  The channel/queued_channel/parked_channel state field will inform the current state the channel is in.
+  The channel 'state' field will inform the current state the channel is in.
 Based on it, it will be possible to know if a channel is ringing a user/group, or being processed by IVR, or accessing voicemail etc.
   Base data in the field is:
   * **name** (state name)
   * **ts** (timestamp when the channel entered the state)